pungggi/mouse_gestures/README.md

     - `terminalFocus` (boolean)
     - `inDebugMode` (boolean)
     - `isInDiffEditor` (boolean, true if the active editor is a diff editor)
-    - `terminalFindFocused` (boolean, true if the terminal find widget has focus)
+    - `findInputFocussed` (boolean, true if the terminal find widget has focus)
     - `isMergeEditor` (boolean, true if the active editor is a merge editor)
   - **Operators and Evaluation Order**:
     - The extension supports the following operators: `!` (NOT), `==` (equals), `!=` (not equals), `=~` (regex match), `&&` (AND), `||` (OR).